ps-george/ansi_c_compiler/3-compiler-documentation.md

 - _did you use the stack?_
 - _is there a function or API for managing and looking up bindings?_

+For most functionalities I only used registers $2 and $3, and for example in a nested addition where $3 would get overwritten, I push and pop $3 onto the stack.
+In functions, $3 would get overwritten by recursive function calls, so I saved it in $16 ($s0), a _Saved Register_.
+Finally, for array and pointer access, since it involves a number of additional registers in order to load the correct address, I used some of the unused _Temporary Registers_ $8-$15 since they are not used elsewhere and there would be no risk of overwriting other important registers.
+I created a class called `Context`, which is passed through to all of the `print_asm` functions.
+The class has an API for managing the bindings, and helper functions to help manage how the stack is used.

 _200 words or less_

 Strengths